damouse/DSON/README.md

 // => {"apple":"boy", "cat":14}
 ```

-But it can automatically serialize objects that subclass `Class`:
+But it can also automatically serialize objects that subclass `DSON.Class`:

 ```swift
 class Shark: Class {